 It’s October and everything is awash in orange and black.
 Starbucks added pumpkin to their muffins and PSL’s to their drinks menu.
 Instagram feeds are full of costume inspiration and storefronts are filled with spooky cats and witches.

 Americans will spend $6.9 billion to dress up for Halloween.
 Everyone is wondering what you will go as?
 Perhaps a sexy Black Widow?
 Or a sexy Minion?
 For a truly terrifying look, you could go as a sexy Donald Trump.

 Disturbing no matter who you’d like to be, for women and younger and younger girls everything is skimpy and supposed to scream “I am a sex-siren.”
 Even if you go as the Cookie Monster from Sesame Street.

-What will become of the top 2016 costumes that we searched for on Amazon, Walmart and Party City?
-Most likely we will toss them out, wigs and all, the morning of our epic hangover.
+What has become of the top 2016 costumes that we searched for on Amazon, Walmart and Party City?
 Americans throw out 12,500 tons of Halloween costumes – that’s a football stadium filled 14 feet deep with halloween trash – every year!

 But what if you took a closer look at that poorly made costume.
 Where was it made?
 China perhaps or Bangladesh?
 Just for a second imagine the young woman who made it for you.